howerj/liblisp/liblisp.md

-        *history-file*     If using libline, it contains the history file name *have-math*        't if the math library is available, '() otherwise *have-line*        't if the line editor is available, '() otherwise
+        *history-file*     If using libline, it contains the history file name *have-math*        't if the math library is available, '() otherwise *have-line*        't if the line editor is available, '() otherwise *version*          The version of this interpreter if known *commit*           Commit version
+        *repository-origin* Origin of the lisp interpreters repository

 * \*seek-cur\*